Skip to main content

 Before you start

-These instructions assume that you already have created an account in the SuperTokens dashboard and have deployed a SuperTokens Core service.
-After you have done that, enable the Account Linking feature in the created environment and copy the core connection information.
+These instructions assume that you have already created an account in the SuperTokens SaaS Dashboard and have deployed a SuperTokens Core service.
+After you have done that, select the relevant Managed deployment, enable Account Linking from Features, and copy the core connection information from Overview.

 The Rownd compatibility plugin is only available with NodeJS or Python at the moment.
 If your main backend uses another language or unsupported framework, deploy the NodeJS or Python backend as an authentication sidecar and route Rownd/SuperTokens auth traffic to it.
 Read the complete guide for more information on how to set it up.